nebed/Rainmail/README.md

 # Rainmail
-A Windows Executable written in Python3 to scrape email addresses from country specific google search and keyword...customizable to improve search results with python functions for specific tasks as different files.
+A Windows Executable written in Python3 to scrape email addresses from country specific google search and keyword... customizable to improve search results with python functions for specific tasks as different files.
 ***STILL UNDER DEVELOPMENT***

 ***Rainmail.exe not available yet***